prisms-center/CASMcode_docs/_pages/installation.md

 To install dependencies for the CASM [tutorials]({{ "/pages/tutorials/" | relative_url }}), see [this]({{ "/pages/tutorials/tutorial_env" | relative_url }}) page.

+## Install using Docker

+A CASM docker image is available.
+To use this image, first install Docker with the instructions found [here](https://docs.docker.com/engine/install/).
+A brief introduction to Docker and its usage may be found at this [link](https://docs.docker.com/get-started/overview/).

+Once Docker is installed, the CASM Docker image can be pulled with:

+    docker pull casmcode/casm

+Once the CASM image is on your computer it can be invoked by using:

+    docker run --rm -it -v <data_folder>:/root/ \
+        casmcode/casm bash

+The value `<data_folder>` should be replaced with the path to folder on your computer that will be mounted as volume to the docker container.
+Any changes you make to it from inside the container will persist on your computer and be available outside the container.

+For more details, including suggested configuration, see the CASM Docker page [here](https://hub.docker.com/r/casmcode/casm-base).

 ## Install from source

 See CASM installation instructions [here](https://github.com/prisms-center/CASMcode/blob/1.X/INSTALL.md).